-This will be used to authorize applications rather than a user to get access tokens token and optionally refresh token to call the signing service.
+This will be used to authorize applications rather than a user to get access tokens token to call the signing service.
 The access token will not have information about a user.

 5.2.3 Levels of Assurance (LoA) / ACR

 Authentication requests MUST identify the requested Level of Assurance (LoA) for end-user authentication using the acr\values (Authentication Context Class Reference) parameter.